argonne-lcf/alcf-facility-api-token/README.md

 # ALCF Facility API Token

-This repository contains scripts and documentation to facilitate the generation of Globus access tokens for the ALCF Facility API.
+This repository contains scripts to facilitate the generation of Globus access tokens for the ALCF Facility API.
+It also includes usage examples.

-**Access**: Currently, the ALCF IRI API is available to all ALCF users.
+**Access**: The ALCF IRI API is available to all ALCF users.

 ## Quick Start